thybag/PHP-SharePoint-Lists-API/readme.md

 To return the first 5 items where the surname is smith and the age is 40

     $sp->read('<list_name>',5,array('surname'=>'smith','age'=>40));

+By default List item's are returned in the form of an Array.
+If you would prefer the results to return in object form, use

+	$sp->setReturnType('object');

+Before invoking the any read operations.

 #### Adding to a list